Computer Science

 CS 100: Computer Environment

-CS 115: Introduction to Scripting and Programming
+Credits 4CS 115: Introduction to Scripting and Programming

 Credits 3This course introduces programming environments to students who are not experienced programmers.
 This course covers simple logic, programming flow, and the use of variables.
 It introduces students to the history of programming and the basic vocabulary of the programming industry.
 The course culminates in a series of hands-on exercises using this knowledge to solve problems.
 At his or her discretion, the instructor may cover special topics in programming or scripting.

-CS 116: Introduction to Computer Technology and Programming
+CS 116: Introduction to Programming

 CS 120: High-Level Programming I: The C Programming Language

-Credits 4This course covers the fundamentals of programming in C. It focusses on developing a deep understanding of the structured programming concepts and practices.
+Credits 4This course covers the fundamentals of programming in C. It focuses on developing a deep understanding of the structured programming concepts and practices.
 Topics include variables, data types, functions, control structures, pointers, strings, arrays, and dynamic allocation principles.

 CS 165: Programming Foundations